 Motorola phones, alongside Nokia phones and certain LG phones, are champions of the budget smartphone market.
 That means if you're looking for a decent handset that won't break the bank, you're in the right place.

-But with the arrival of the Motorola Edge and higher-performance Motorola Edge Plus, Motorola also now has options for flagship fans.
+But in 2020 with the arrival of the Motorola Edge and higher-performance Motorola Edge Plus, Motorola also now has options for flagship fans.
 Both combine top specs, sharp displays, and 5G connectivity with flagship polish, and both make this list.
 It even makes the foldable Motorola Razr, a reboot of the classic flip phone, but it’s so poorly made and expensive that it doesn’t make our top ten list here.

-Moto’s other best phones are cheaper - the Moto Z range offers modular accessories, the Moto G line is a case study in excellent value smartphones and the Motorola One series tend to offer good update regularity and standout camera features.
+Moto’s other best phones are cheaper - the Moto Z range offers modular accessories, the Moto G line is a case study in excellent value smartphones and the Motorola One series tend to offer good software update regularity and standout camera features.

 Edge models aside, these phones aren’t up there with the best phones in the world, but they are certainly some of the better budget and mid-range phones you can find in 2020.